TheMrMilchmann/MJLEvents/README.md

 [![JavaDoc](https://img.shields.io/maven-central/v/com.github.themrmilchmann.mjl/mjl-events.svg?style=flat-square&label=JavaDoc&color=blue)](https://javadoc.io/doc/com.github.themrmilchmann.mjl/mjl-events)

-A **m**inmal **J**ava **l**ibrary which provides an efficient and modular in-process Event-System (for Java 8 and later).
+A **m**inmal **J**ava **l**ibrary which provides an efficient and modular in-process event-system (for Java 8 and later).

 The API of this library has been heavily influenced by [guava](https://github.com/google/guava) and other implementations.
 It was designed to be fully compatible with Java 9